-Mrs Maddox, Mrs Robson, Ms Campbell and Mrs Swann would like to welcome you to our Year 4 page.
+Mrs Maddox, Ms Haque, Ms Begum and Mr Subhan would like to welcome you to our Year 4 page.

 We are looking forward to sharing some of the exciting learning resources we use in lessons by publishing them in this page on a regular basis.